Skip to Main Content

 Overview

 The thyroid is a butterfly-shaped gland that sits on top of your trachea (windpipe) in your lower neck.
-It produces hormones that help regulate the body’s metabolism, growth, and development by playing an important role in controlling heart rate, muscle function, digestion, brain development, and bone metabolism.
+It produces hormones that help regulate the body’s metabolism, growth, and development by playing an important role in controlling heart rate, muscle function, digestion, brain development, and, indirectly, bone metabolism.

-A thyroid nodule is a growth in your thyroid.
-Some people become aware of it because it’s hard to the touch, uncomfortable, or bothersome, interfering with the way they breathe or swallow.
+A thyroid nodule is a growth within your thyroid.
+Some people become aware of it because it is visible, firm to the touch, uncomfortable, or bothersome, interfering with the way they breathe or swallow, or noticeable when swallowing.
 Many people, however, are unaware of a thyroid nodule until it is noted by a health care provider.
-Some nodules can be so tiny that they are only discovered incidentally during an imaging exam.
+Most nodules are discovered incidentally during an imaging exam performed for other reasons.

 Regardless of how it presents, the existence of a nodule alone should not be worrisome.
 Between 50% and 65% of healthy people are found to have thyroid nodules.
 Many nodules don’t cause symptoms or health problems.
 Only 5% of nodules are linked to an overactive or underactive thyroid and only 10% of nodules are found to be cancerous.

-While women are more likely than men to develop thyroid nodules, thyroid nodules in men are more likely to be cancerous.
+While women are more likely than men to develop thyroid nodules, thyroid nodules in men have a higher rate of being cancerous.
+However, thyroid cancer is much more common in women.
 Nodules are more common among older adults; their incidence increases as people age.

-Because different health conditions are associated with thyroid nodules, there is no single treatment for them.
+All thyroid nodules need to be evaluated by a doctor once discovered.
 Sometimes, they don’t need to be treated at all and may just be observed over time.
 In other cases, treatments are available to manage the condition that caused the nodule, from overactive thyroid to thyroid cancer.

 Each health condition has its own outcome, but overall, people who have thyroid nodules lead normal, healthy lives.